 We partner exclusively with schools serving low socioeconomic communities, working in the regions and communities that need the most support.

-We currently place in secondary schools in Victoria, Western Australia, Tasmania, the Northern Territory and the ACT.
+We currently place in secondary schools in Victoria, Western Australia, Tasmania, and the Northern Territory.
 Candidates are able to preference by state and/or metropolitan, regional, and/or remote locations – but the more flexible the candidate, the more likely we will be able to successfully find a placement.
 While we are able to sometimes place Associates near where they currently live, for many Associates, school placement requires relocation.

 Working in close collaboration with fellow Associates, teachers, school leaders and the community, participants are generally placed in a cluster within the same school and schools nearby, increasing the opportunity for impact within communities we operate in.